davidechicco/sepsis_severity_ICU/README.md

 ## Contacts
-For any information, please contact Davide Chicco or Luca Oneto at davidechicco@davidechicco
+For any information, please contact Davide Chicco or Luca Oneto at davidechicco@davidechicco.it or luca.oneto@gmail.com